blackgiulia/duplicity-auto/README.md

 ## Intro

 Duplicity-auto is a small console application written in C++ used by myself for simplify duplicity backup to Google Drive.
-The application itself doesn't include **duplicity**, **pydrive** and **GPG** so make sure these two applications are already installed.
+The application itself doesn't include **duplicity**, **pydrive** and **GPG** so make sure these applications are already installed.
 You can check this [post](https://redplus.me/post/using-duplicity-with-google-drive-for-backup-on-macos/) for how to install the two applications.

 On the first run, it will ask for input: